SHAHUL-HAMEED-S2001/BASIC-PROGRAMS/README.md

 13. Binary equivalent of a given number
 14. Print the table of a given number
 15. Program to take the marks of 5 subjects and display the grade
-16. The program takes in a date and checks if it a valid date
+16. The program takes in a date and checks if it a valid date and prints the incremented date if it is valid
-17.
+17. Check whether a given year is a leap year or not
-18.
+18. Convert centimeters into feet and inches
-19.
+19. Read a number n and compute n+nn+nnn
-20.
+20. Print all integers that are divisible by 7 and Multiple of 5 and lies within a given range